 - Add the chicken and cook for 20 minutes on low heat till the chicken gets cooked.
 Or cook in pressure cooker for 10 minutes.
 By this time water will get released from the chicken.

 - Meanwhile, make a paste by grinding cashew nuts in a grinder with little water.
-Add coconut milk powder to it and grind together to make a smooth cashew coconut paste.
+Add coconut milk powder and flour to it and grind together to make a smooth cashew coconut paste.
 Add more water while grinding if needed.

 - Pour 1/4 cup more water to the chicken masala.
 Add the prepared paste.
 Let the gravy come to a boil.
 Add curry leaves.